PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 Please see [Large Scale DNSSEC Best Current Practices](http://wiki.powerdns.com/trac/wiki/LargeScaleDNSSECBCP) for the most up to date information.

 # Thanks to, acknowledgements
-PowerDNSSEC has been made possible by the help & contributions of many people.
+PowerDNS has been made possible by the help & contributions of many people.
 We would like to thank:

 - Peter Koch (DENIC)
 - Olaf Kolkman (NLNetLabs)